In this article, we explain how to set an CNAME record within the DNS settings of your domain name.

 Because you want to set an CNAME record, choose 'CNAME' under 'Type'.

-As 'Value' you enter the domain name that the subdomain should point to.
+The 'Value' is where you enter the (sub)domain where your subdomain should point to.

-- If the subdomain has to point to the same location as the primary domain, use @ as value.
+- If the subdomain should point to the same location as the root domain, use an @ as the value.

-- If the subdomain has to point to another subdomain of the same domain name, enter the subdomain as the value only.
-You do not have to enter the domain name here; our DNS software adds your domain name in the background.
+- If the subdomain should point to a different subdomain of the same domain name, only enter the subdomain as the value.
+You do not need to add the root domain here; our DNS software automatically adds the root domain to the name in the background.

 Keep in mind that it can take up to 24 hours before changes to DNS settings to be implemented globally.
 This is related to the way external systems process these changes.
 You usually see these changes well within 24 hours.